rtlabs-com/p-net/doc/tutorial.rst

 Timing issues
 -------------
-If running on a Linux machine whithout realtime patches, you might face timeout problems.
+If running on a Linux machine without realtime patches, you might face timeout problems.
 It can look like::

    Callback on event PNET_EVENT_ABORT.
 Error class: 253 Error code: 6